-\textbf{Dependence on the data distribution and the number of parameters.} A key property of the bound is that it depends on the intrinsic dimension of the data rather than the ambient dimension.
-For instance, if $\cX$ is a $C_M$-regular $k$-dimensional manifold with $C_M = O(1)$, the covering number is given by $\mathcal{N}\br{\cX; \ell_2, r(X) } = \br{C_M/r(X)}^k$~\cite{verma2012distance} implying that $N = O(r(X)^{-k})$ training points suffice to ensure generalization.
-The latter grows poly-logarithmically with the number of neurons $\sum_{l=1}^{d-1} n_l$ (and thus also with the number of parameters) when $\varphi \, c = O(1)$.
-On the contrary, if $\lambda_f^\text{prod}$ was used instead of $\lambda_f^\text{steady}$ in our proof, then the radius would be exponentially smaller: e.g., if $\|\bW_l\|_2 = w$ then $r(X) = O(w^{-d})$ implying a $N = O(w^{dk})$ sample complexity.
-Other examples of data distributions with covering numbers that grow polynomially with $k$ include rank-$k$ Gaussian mixture models~\cite{mendelson2008uniform}, and $k$-sparse signals under a dictionary~\cite{giryes2016deep} (see discussion in~\citep{sokolic2017robust}).
+\paragraph{Dependence on the data distribution and the number of parameters.} A interesting property of the bound is that it depends on the intrinsic dimension of the data rather than the ambient dimension.
+For instance, if $\cX$ is a $C_M$-regular $k$-dimensional manifold with $C_M = O(1)$ it is known~\cite{verma2012distance} that

+training points suffice to ensure generalization.
+This sample complexity bound grows poly-logarithmically with the number of neurons $n_d \cdots n_1$ and the number of parameters when $ c \, \varphi = O(1)$.
+On the contrary, since the radius $r$ of the $\ell_2$ balls used in the covering grows inversely proportionally to the Lipschitz constant, if the product-of-norms bound was used in our proof, then the sample complexity would be exponentially larger: if $\|\bW_l\|_2 = w$ then $r = O(w^{-d})$ and $N = O(w^{dk})$.

+As remarked by \citet{sokolic2017robust}, other data distributions with covering numbers that grow polynomially with $k$ include rank-$k$ Gaussian mixture models~\cite{mendelson2008uniform} and $k$-sparse signals under a dictionary~\cite{giryes2016deep}.